kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 =======================================================
 Abstract:
 ```
-Although the Google Cloud Platform (GCP) provides an easy way to access Compute Engine Virtual
+Although the Google Cloud Platform (GCP) provides an easy way to access a Compute Engine Virtual
-Machines (VM) either through the GCP Console or the GCP SDK gcloud command line, there may
+Machine (VM) through the GCP Console or the GCP SDK gcloud command line, there may
 be a use-case in which you would prefer to use ssh.

-In this presentation we will show you how to configure ssh to login to a Compute VM Instance
+In this presentation we will show you how to configure a self-signed certificate and upload to
+the GCP Compute Service so you can ssh to a Compute VM Instance
 ```
-This solution shows how to create a Self-Signed Certificate and use ssh to login to a GCP Compute Virtual Machine
 ```
 Note: This how-to assumes GCP SDK installed locally and configured to access the GCP Cloud.
 ```